JoshuaWierenga/lv_port_pc_make/README.md

 * **Developer friendly** because much easier and faster to debug on PC

 ## Requirements
-This project is configured for VSCode and only tested on Linux, although this may work on OSx or WSL.
-It requires a working version of GCC, GDB and make in your path.
+This project is configured for Make and has been tested on MSYS2, Linux and WSL, although it may work on BSDs, Cygwin and macOS among others.
+It requires a working version of GCC and Make in your path and optionally SDL if support for oses other than Windows is desired.

-To allow debugging inside VSCode you will also require a GDB [extension](https://marketplace.visualstudio.com/items?itemName=webfreak.debug) or other suitable debugger.
+Outdated but possibly still accurate Cygwin instructions exist for some steps.

 * **SDL** a low level driver library to use graphics, handle mouse, keyboard etc.